himanjanpati/AWS/AWS-Learning-artefacts/CloudFront.md

    - s3 bucket
      - caching static contents at the edge
-     - OAI (origin access identity) allows s3 bucket to allow traffic from cloudfront and no where else
+     - OAI (origin access identity) allows s3 bucket to allow traffic from cloudfront and no where else principal block will be added with OAI ID in s3 bucket policy
      - cloudfront acts as an ingress to allow traffic from anywhere
   - Custom Origin
     - ALB